 Oh GC, how I loved thee!
 (As my old school notebooks with hearts and arrows betrayed!)
 Gerard was my biggest celeb crush all throughout elementary and Junior High school, and none of the other girls could understand it.
 He was 'too old' for them.
-My peers never watched Superboy.
-As far as I knew.
-Maybe the boys did, but for some reason I never asked.
+As far as I knew, my peers didn't watch Superboy.

-I rarely found mention of Gerard in any of the silly teen mags I used to read either.
-But I liked to keep my fan-girl tendencies private anyway.
+I rarely found mention of Gerard in any of the teen magazines I used to read either.
+But as an introvert I liked to keep my fan-girl tendencies private anyway.
 I initially found Gerard to be a soft-spoken and sensitive actor.
-His portrayal of Superboy/Clark Kent was the most compassionate I've ever seen from any of the guys who donned the tights.
-But his portrayal wasn't without a nerve of steel.
-His Clark Kent was hilarious early on in season 2, giving the Christopher Reeve version his own spin.
-And seasons 3 and 4 Clark Kent made me love suspenders on a guy!
+His portrayal of Superboy was the most compassionate I'd ever seen from any of the men who donned the tights.
+But he had a nerve of steel.
+His Clark Kent was hilarious early on in season 2, he gave the Christopher Reeve version his own spin.
+However, I was glad he toned it down in the latter seasons.
+I loved Clark's suspenders!
 No one looked quite like Gerard in them.
-He totally rocked the suspenders.
 His truly mild-mannered Clark Kent was like the forerunner of the "cool nerds" that are heroically taking the lead on television today.

 Gerard's version of Superboy made you believe in everything the character stood for.
-With what I read from articles and interviews, and from those who had the chance to meet him in person, he's an extremely nice and down to earth guy, amiable, warm...in a word from one of his other biggest fans...amazing.
+From what I read from articles and interviews, and from those who had the chance to meet him in person, he's an extremely nice and down to earth guy, amiable, warm…in a word from one of his other biggest fans…amazing.
 What more could you ask for of Superboy?
-I can tell that Gerard is truly humbled and enthused to have played a part in the grand Superman legend and his enthusiasm to this day is highly contagious.
+Gerard's truly humbled and enthused to have played a part in the grand Superman legend and his enthusiasm to this day is highly contagious.
 I wish him the best success in all his endeavors.
 Ginger (Webmistress)